-Hi, Thank you for visiting my blog !
-Here is a little introduction to who I am and what this blog is about.
+Hi, Welcome & thank you for visiting my blog !
+Here is an introduction to who I am and what this blog is about.
 My name is Clément NOËL.
-I am a French physiotherapist who loves to question, ask, learn, and teach about physiotherapy everyday.
-I graduated in 2015, did some courses around different topics and… Continue reading Welcome & Introduction
+I am a French physiotherapist who loves to question, ask, learn, and teach about physiotherapy.
+I graduated in 2015, attended to some courses around different topics… Continue reading About

 (Hoogvliet, Randsdorp, Dingemanse, Koes, & Huisstede, 2013) Aims: To assess the evidence for effectiveness of exercise therapy and mobilisation techniques for both medial and lateral epicondylitis.
 Methods: SR on 4 DB, 2 reviewers independently extracted data and assessed the methodological quality.
 English, German, French, Dutch language.
 Quality assessed according to a scale (Furlan).
 Heterogeneity made… Continue reading Does effectiveness of exercise therapy and mobilization techniques offer guidance for treatment of L & M epicondylitis?

 (Coombes, Bisset, & Vicenzino, 2015) Aims: To collate evidence and expert opinion on the pathophysiology, clinical presentation, and differential diagnosis of LET.
 Factors that might provide prognostic value or direction for physical rehabilitation are canvassed.
 Clinical recommendations for physical rehabilitation are provided, including the prescription of exercise and adjunctive physical therapy and pharmacotherapy.
 Methods: Not… Continue reading Management of lateral elbow tendinopathy